 Statement: The Bible provides us with absolute moral truths which are the same for all people in all situations, without exception.

 According to the survey description at barna.org, a majority of all American adults (59%) agreed with this statement.
 83% of Christians agree with the statement to some degree.
 There are some interesting things about this.
-First, I would love to have a conversation with someone from the 17% who disagree with this statement.
-It would do them some good to open up their Bible sometime.
+First, it would be interesting to have a conversation with someone from the 17% who disagree with this statement.
 While not every statement or commandment in the Bible applies to all people at all times (take, for instance, the Old Testament ceremonial laws), the Bible nonetheless communicates many absolute moral truths that are meant to apply to all people indiscriminately.

 The other anomaly here is the disparity between the responses to this question and the previous one.
 83% of Christians believe that the Bible has absolute moral truths for all people at all times, but 41% of Christians think that the only truth we can know is relative to the individual.
 Those numbers simply don’t add up.
 Either some of the respondents did not understand the questions, or they are simply inconsistent in their beliefs.